ricky-taing/pomudoro-timer/README.md

 4. ~~Change ring, button sounds to Pomu sounds~~
     1. Big PP Energy, ~~OtsuPP~~, "you're pretty good"
 5. Implement Settings Menu
-    1. Allow users to change how long a session or break is
+    1. ~~Allow users to change how long a session or break is~~
     2. Allow users to change theme to Lazulight members Elira, Finana or add their own background color, image
     3. ~~Button -> New Page~~
     4. Button -> Pop-up is faster and also takes less resources?
-6. Display and track sessions so I don’t have to keep another tab open
+6. ~~Display and track sessions so I don’t have to keep another tab open~~
+7. Add option to change how many work sessions before long break
-7. Change favicon to Pomu-themed icon
+8. Change favicon to Pomu-themed icon

 Settings Menu Approaches:
 1. One slider, get global mode, changes time for current mode